A group of attorneys in the Izmir Bar Association (IBA) in Turkey organized its members to provide free services to victims of police torture.

 Torture, especially beating, is widespread in Turkish law enforcement and perpetrators are protected by the system.
 The public prosecutor can ignore a complaint of torture or ill-treatment.
-An accused person may say to the judge, “I was ill-treated at the station” but the judge would ignore the statement saying that is a separate issue from what is currently being considered—that being the crime for which the suspect is being accused.
+An accused person may say to the judge, “I was ill-treated at the station,” but the judge would ignore the statement saying that is a separate issue from what is currently being considered: the crime for which the suspect is being accused.
 However, international law, which Turkey has now signed to, provides that an effective investigation of complaints of ill-treatment must be conducted.
 These laws were reflected in the Turkish Penal Code but in the five years since the laws were in force, not one person had been imprisoned for the crime of torture.

 In order to encourage victims of police torture to bring cases forward, the IBA provided participating attorneys with training in prosecuting torturers.
 This training included the medical aspects of torture, the listening and documentation skills needed to build a case and other aspects of human rights law.